MurrayIII/UnicodeMathML/playground/help.md

-﻿# Welcome to UnicodeMathML [UnicodeMath](https://www.unicode.org/notes/tn28/UTN28-PlainTextMath-v3.2.pdf) is a linear representation of math that often resembles math notation and is easy to enter.
+﻿[UnicodeMath](https://www.unicode.org/notes/tn28/UTN28-PlainTextMath-v3.2.pdf) is a linear representation of math that often resembles math notation and is easy to enter.
 For example, a/b is UnicodeMath for <math><mrow><mfrac><mi>a</mi><mi>b</mi></mfrac><mo>.</mo></mrow></math>
 It works well in Microsoft desktop apps such as Word, PowerPoint, Outlook, and OneNote but it hasn't been generally available elsewhere.
 The present applet implements UnicodeMath on the web and is open source.

+## Entering equations
 You can enter equations in four ways:
 1. Enter UnicodeMath in the input (upper-left) window.
 The corresponding 2D built-up math displays in the output (upper-right) window and the [MathML](https://w3c.github.io/mathml/) for it displays below the output window.
 This option is quite reliable.
 2. Enter UnicodeMath directly into the output window.
 This option builds up what you enter automatically, similarly to entry in the Microsoft Office apps.
 This option is a work in progress.